Stop Snoring Chin Strap

 For most people who snore enough to be bothersome, a stop snoring chin strap can make a difference, and can delay the real problems for years.

 A popular one on the web is the "My Snoring Solution" at https://snoringsolutions.com/?AID=ACC&SUB-ID= It retails for about $70 USD and is reasonably well made.
-For what you get, the price-point is a little high, but many people think it's worth the cost for something you'll have for years and need only one or two.
+For what you get, the price-point is a little high, but many people think it's worth the cost for something you'll have for years, and need only one or two of the thing.

 We'd say that that particular model is priced to convince most people that it's not worth buying some fabric and constructing their own... though a competent hand with a sewing machine could churn them out by the dozens for a fraction of the price.
 (We are not cynical, just practical.)